 Grab a drink or two (no judgies) during happy hour Wednesday evening at Club INBOUND, where the HQ, Sponsor Showcase, and lounge are located.

-And/or if you’re an agency, you can head to INBOUND& to network with other agencies at Rosa Mexicano over legendary guac and margaritas.
+And/or if you’re an agency, you can head to INBOUND& to network with other agencies at M.J.
+O’Connor’s located in the Westin.

-Then on Thursday night, get ready to laugh your a$$ off during a live taping of the podcast 2 Dope Queens.
+Then on Thursday night, get ready to laugh your a$$ off with Chelsea Handler and Jaboukie Young-White.

 12. Solidify new connections quickly on LinkedIn